kadasz/kadasz/README.md

 ### Hey there! 👋

-My name is Karol and I'm currently working as a Linux Administrator.
-I mostly spend loads of time at my terminal and making all things work well and I'm also experimenting with a plenty of software technologies cause make me fun.
-Additionally I'm increasing my knowledge in DevOps field caused by I'm looking for new challenges which gives me opportunity to develop hard and soft skills as well :)
+My name is Karol, I'm currently working as a Linux System Engineer and I spend most of my time at the terminal, ensuring everything runs smoothly and efficiently.
+I enjoy experimenting with various software technologies because learning and trying out new tools is fun for me.
+Additionally, I'm actively expanding my knowledge in the DevOps field.
+I'm driven by new challenges that give me the opportunity to develop both my technical and soft skills.
+I believe the best way to learn is through hands-on practice, experimentation, and enjoying the process along the way.

 ***